lcserny/go-videosmover/README.md

 ### Webview
 #### How to run:
-- make a config from example one for your OS
+- make a config from example
 - from root of project `go build cmd/webview.go` NOTE (windows): add `-ldflags -H=windowsgui`
 - launch server providing configsFolder path